 The National Ballet of Canada offers an Apprentice Programme under the sponsorship of The RBC Foundation.
-This programme is intended for both male and female graduates of professional conservatories who are interested in dancing with the National Ballet.
-The apprenticeship consists of five men and five women and takes place over 10 months and allows dancers to continue building their technical skills while adapting to a professional schedule.
+This programme is intended for graduates of professional conservatories who are interested in dancing with the National Ballet.
+The apprenticeship consists of 12 contracts and takes place over approximately 10 months and allows dancers to continue building their technical skills while adapting to a professional schedule.

-All Apprentices take part in YOU dance (https://national.ballet.ca/Explore/YOU-dance) , an outreach programme offered by the National Ballet.
+All Apprentices take part in YOU dance, an outreach programme offered by the National Ballet.
 This programme involves the preparation and presentation of selected repertory at performances or digitally to introduce young people to ballet.

 As members of YOU dance, Apprentices also benefit from classes and rehearsals that focus on the development of the skills appropriate to their position as entry-level professionals.
 As well, they are welcome to approach the members of the artistic staff for career advice and coaching.
 Apprentices receive 50% of a first-year National Ballet Corps de Ballet member salary.
-The National Ballet's Artistic Director Karen Kain and the Artistic Staff team evaluate the Apprentices throughout the year and may invite them to join the National Ballet as a company member at any point within the period of the apprenticeship.
+The National Ballet's Artistic Director Hope Muir and the Artistic Staff evaluate the Apprentices throughout the year and may invite them to join the National Ballet as a company member at any point within the period of the apprenticeship.